nixworks/public/news/2011/01/27/index.md

 ##### Supreme Court
 ### [The Supreme Court in the U.S. state of Illinois rules that Rahm Emanuel, former Chief of Staff to President of the United States Barack Obama, is eligible to run for Mayor of Chicago. ](/news/2011/01/27/the-supreme-court-in-the-u-s-state-of-illinois-rules-that-rahm-emanuel-former-chief-of-staff-to-president-of-the-united-states-barack-obam.md)
-_Context: U.S. President, Rahm Emanuel, Supreme Court, Barack Obama, Mayor of Chicago, U.S. state, Illinois_
+_Context: Rahm Emanuel, Barack Obama, U.S. President, Supreme Court, Mayor of Chicago, Illinois, U.S. state_

 ##### Tel Aviv University's
 ### [Researchers from Tel Aviv University and the University of Michigan announce a breakthrough to fight bacteria by developing a technique that neutralizes the ability of bacteria to develop resistance to antibiotics. ](/news/2011/01/27/researchers-from-tel-aviv-university-and-the-university-of-michigan-announce-a-breakthrough-to-fight-bacteria-by-developing-a-technique-that.md)